benTheBike/simple-theme/README.md

 ### Set the theme
 Open your site's ```_config.yml``` (*NOT* the theme's ```_config.yml```).
 Change ```theme```'s value (by default it is ```landscape```), to ```simple-theme```).
 Delete the ```landscape``` theme folder.
 ### Generate and view your site
-Run the following Hexo commands
+Run the following Hexo commands:

 ```hexo clean```

 ```hexo generate```